Cairo Transportation Authority

 Cairo Transport Authority (CTA) is the operator of mass transit within Cairo, and the largest operator in Egypt.

-CTA operates buses, a surface metro, ferries and river buses.
+CTA operates buses, ferries and river buses.
 Through its subsidiary Greater Cairo Bus Company (GCBC) it operates buses and minibuses, and is progressively converting its buses from diesel to low-emission CNG engines under the Cairo Air Improvement Project.

-CTA operates more than 3000 buses, 950 minibuses and 40 Nile ferries.
-With more than 37000 employees, it offers transport services to more than 3.5 million riders a day.
+CTA operates more than 3,000 buses, 950 minibuses and 40 Nile ferries.
+With more than 37,000 employees, it offers transport services to more than 3.5 million riders a day.